barranaai/barrana-school-management/RAILWAY_QUICK_DEPLOY.md

 - ✅ **Isolated Backend**: Created `railway-backend/` directory with clean dependencies
 - ✅ **Clean Package.json**: Uses `package.railway.json` with only backend dependencies
-- ✅ **Nixpacks Builder**: Uses Railway's Nixpacks instead of Dockerfile to avoid build issues
+- ✅ **Nixpacks Auto-Detection**: Uses Railway's Nixpacks with auto-detection for reliability
 - ✅ **No Conflicts**: No React Native or frontend dependencies in the build
 - ✅ **Removed Problematic Packages**: Removed `gifsicle`, `ffmpeg-static`, `fluent-ffmpeg`, and `imagemin` packages
 - ✅ **Railway-Compatible**: Uses Alpine Linux base with minimal dependencies
 - ✅ **Graceful Fallbacks**: Audio/video optimization disabled gracefully when FFmpeg unavailable
 - ✅ **No System Dependencies**: Avoids apt-get and system package installation
 - ✅ **No Dockerfile Interference**: All Dockerfiles renamed to prevent Railway from using Docker
+- ✅ **Simplified Configuration**: Uses auto-detection instead of complex configuration

 ## 🚫 **Removed Packages (Railway Incompatible)**